THE DIAMONDBACKS BY THE DECADE

 A mixed decade of results for the Snakes, who experienced the occasional highs (a fifth divisional title in 2011 under Kirk Gibson, who briefly remade the team in his own hard-nosed image) and occasional lows as they flirted several times with 100 losses.
 Five different managers—and five different general managers—didn’t help in the struggle to achieve a consistent winning vibe.
 There were repeated positives from perennial All-Star first baseman Paul Goldschmidt, and a competent rotation headed toward decade’s end by veteran Zack Greinke.

-The Diamondbacks pushed a modest home-grown youth movement, and despite some potholes along the way—most notably with a 110-loss disaster in 2021—there’s potential progress toward a mid-decade upswing utilizing solid pitching and speed on the basepaths.
-Perhaps the most impressive aspect of the DBacks’ current state is that manager Torey Lovullo (hired in 2017) has managed to stick around through it all.
+The Diamondbacks pushed a modest home-grown youth movement, and despite some potholes along the way—most notably with a 110-loss disaster in 2021—they made progress toward a mid-decade upswing utilizing solid pitching and speed on the basepaths.
+Perhaps the one thing more impressive than the team’s shock NL pennant in 2023—after barely making the playoffs with an 84-78 record—is that manager Torey Lovullo (hired in 2017) has managed to stick around through it all.